 - Climate change of increasing interest and importance.
-Also widely misunderstood and politicized. - There is no basic scientific debate about the existence of anthropogenic climate change; human causes are chiefly release of greenhouse gases from burning fossil fuels.
-There is debate over some of the science, the use of modeling, and public policy actions. - Scientific, social, economic, political, and ethical aspects all merit serious attention and debate, and often do not get it. - The climate denial movement is real, but a weak argument to which many people nonetheless are receptive.
+Also widely misunderstood and politicized. - There is no real scientific debate about the existence of anthropogenic climate change; human causes are chiefly release of greenhouse gases from burning fossil fuels and also removal of forest cover.
+However, there is debate over some of the science, modeling techniques, and esp. policy choices. - The scientific, social, economic, political, and ethical aspects all merit serious attention and debate, and often do not get it. - The climate denial movement is real, but a weak argument to which many people nonetheless are receptive.